 Using an Infrared Filter in the Field

-Use a sturdy tripod, place the filter on your lens and then manually focus the scene, as the camera autofocus could be thrown off by IR light.
+Use a sturdy tripod, place the filter on your lens and then manually focus the scene.
+The IR light could throw off your camera’s autofocus.

 Your light meter will not be as accurate as in visible light, so it is best do some bracketing and take few photos at different exposure values.